dovecot/documentation/docs/howto/sieve.md

 recipient addresses structured as `sales+<name>@company.com` in a special way.
-The `<name>` part is extracted from the address using [[link,sieve_variables]] extension, transformed into a format with the first letter in upper case and subsequently used to create the folder name where the message is stored.
+The `<name>` part is extracted from the address using [[link,sieve_variables]] extension, transformed into a format with the first letter in uppercase and subsequently used to create the folder name where the message is stored.

 The folder name is structured as `users/<name>`.
 If the `+<name>`